 The early answer is “possibly, yes.”
 Where I normally have 7-8 concepts worth discussing and I might whittle that down to six or so, this month I had twelve.
 Some were better than others, but all interesting in their own right.
 It was tough to knock it down to six.
 Nevertheless, here are six store innovations that captured interest in September.

-- What is old is new again: FAO Schwartz
+- What is old is new again: FAO Schwarz

 - Data-driven Retail Part 1: POPSUGAR x Kohls and Facebook x Macy’s

 A two-for-one: two media companies (I agree with Scott Galloway that Facebook is fundamentally a media company), conducting collaborations with two retailers.
 The very interesting thing about these collaborations is that each media company is providing the data and the recommendations on the fashion trends (in POPSUGAR’s case) or even the very brands to carry (in Facebook’s case).